NGIOproject/nextgenio-docs/user_guide/file_systems.rst

 The data service handles the storage of the persistent objects, as well as any execution requests involving these objects.
-The execution request are expected to be mainly execution of mehods from the class to which the given object belongs.
+The execution request are expected to be mainly execution of methods from the class to which the given object belongs.

 dataClay can be called by any application written in the